 AltosDroid always saves every bit of telemetry data it receives.
 To download that to a computer for use with AltosUI, remove the SD card from your Android device, or connect your device to your computer's USB port and browse the files on that device.
-You will find .telem files in the TeleMetrum directory that will work with AltosUI directly.
+You will find '.telem' files in the

-Appendix A. System Operation
+Appendix A: System Operation